TheOtherRealm/rccar/README.md

 ## Setting things up

 ### Once you have installed VS Code...
-Press Ctrl+Shift+\` or Cmd+Shift+\`.
+--Press Ctrl+Shift+\` or Cmd+Shift+\`.
 The \` button is the one to the left of the 1 key This will open a terminal window
-Then copy and paste into the terminal `./micromamba.exe shell hook -s powershell | Out-String | Invoke-Expression` This will activate Micro Mamba, a self-contained python environment Then run:
+--Then copy and paste into the terminal
+`./micromamba.exe shell hook -s powershell | Out-String | Invoke-Expression`
+This will activate Micro Mamba, a self-contained python environment
+--Then run:
 `micromamba create -f environment.yml`
-This will install all the necessary
+This will install most of the necessary libraries.
+--Then run
+`micromamba activate car `
+This will activate the newly created development enviroment
+--There are a few libraries that can't be installed using the `micromamba` command, for these, we need to use pip, the "Python Package Index"
+There is a file called `pip.sh`.
+Open that and copy its contents and past it into the terminal.
+One it is done, we should be all set!